Regular colored graphs of positive degree: Proof of Proposition

-This case is similar to Case II.B of the previous section: the removal of the chain-vertex does not separates the graph $G$ but in the resulting graph $G'$ the two new edges belong to a same $(i,j)$-cycle.
-If the chain-vertex represents an unbroken chain then the removal of the chain-vertex is equivalent to a Case II.B removal of $(D-1)$-dipole in the graph $G^+$, followed by some melon deletions:
+\paragraph{\it Case III.
+Non-separating chain-vertex, unbroken chain.} Let us call $(c_1,c_2)$ the external colors of the chain-vertex if they are different, or we call the secondary color of the chain vertex $c_2$, if the external colors are $(c_1,c_1)$.
+We have two sub cases: \begin{itemize} \item {\it Case III.a: two resulting faces.} This case is similar to a Case II.A removal of a $(D-1)$-dipole: the removal of the chain-vertex does not separate $\tilde G$ and in the resulting scheme $\tilde G_1$ the two new edges belong to two different $(c_1,c_2)$-cycles.
+Then the removal of the chain-vertex is equivalent to a Case II.A removal of $(D-1)$-dipole in the graph $\tilde G'$, followed by some melon deletions: